-Contraindications for the use of non-removable knee-high offloading devices, based predominantly on expert opinion, include presence of both mild infection and mild ischemia, moderate-to-severe infection, moderate-to-severe ischaemia, or heavily exudating ulcers (34-36, 39, 45).
-We refer to the IWGDF infection and PAD guidelines and the IWGDF definitions and criteria document for definitions on infection and ischemia (27, 28, 46).
-We identified no RCTs in this field that have included participants with these conditions, seemingly for safety reasons.
-However, we did identify controlled and noncontrolled studies that indicate no additional adverse events in people with mild infection or mild ischaemia (39, 45, 47-51).
-One low-quality systematic review investigating mostly non-controlled studies of TCC use in people with ischaemia recommended an ankle brachial index threshold of >0.55 for safe use of a TCC (52).
-The use of non-removable knee-high offloading devices may also induce an increased risk of falls with several studies reporting abnormal gait changes and imbalance in people with DFU wearing knee-high offloading devices (53-55).
-However, in the aforementioned RCTs there was no increase in reported falls-related adverse events in those wearing non-removable knee-high offloading devices (22, 23, 38, 41-43).
-Further, studies investigating ankle foot orthoses, devices that share functional similarities to knee-high offloading devices, have shown ankle foot orthoses may help to improve balance and reduce falls in older people with neuropathy (56, 57).
-Future studies should specifically investigate the effect of knee-high offloading devices on risk of falls, and we suggest falls risk assessment should be done on a patient-by-patient basis.
+Contraindications for the use of nonremovable knee-high offloading devices, based predominantly on expert opinion, include presence of both mild infection and mild ischaemia, moderate-to-severe infection, moderate-to-severe ischaemia, or heavily exudating ulcers. $^{34\text{--}36,39,45}$ We refer to the IWGDF infection and PAD guidelines and the IWGDF definitions and criteria document for definitions on infection and ischaemia.^{27,28,46} We identified no RCTs in this field that have included participants with these conditions, seemingly for safety reasons.
+However, we did identify controlled and noncontrolled studies that indicate no additional adverse events in people with mild infection or mild ischaemia.
+39,45,47-51 One low-quality systematic review investigating mostly noncontrolled studies of TCC use in people with ischaemia recommended an ankle brachial index threshold of >0.55 for safe use of a TCC.
+52 The use of nonremovable knee-high offloading devices may also induce an increased risk of falls with several studies reporting abnormal gait changes and imbalance in people with DFU wearing knee-high offloading devices.
+53-55 However, in the aforementioned RCTs, there was no increase in reported falls-related adverse events in those wearing nonremovable knee-high offloading devices. ^{22,23,38,41-43} Further, studies investigating ankle foot orthoses, devices that share functional similarities to knee-high offloading devices, have shown ankle foot orthoses may help to improve balance and reduce falls in older people with neuropathy. ^{56,57} Future studies should specifically investigate the effect of knee-high offloading devices on risk of falls, and we suggest falls risk assessment should be done on a patient-by-patient basis.

 In summary, the quality of the evidence from the meta-analyses performed was high, even though the quality of evidence from individual RCTs varied.
-All meta-analyses favoured the use of non-removable knee-high over removable offloading to heal neuropathic plantar forefoot ulcers without infection or ischemia present.
-These benefits outweigh the low incidence of harm, and with positive costeffectiveness and mixed patient preference for the use of non-removable over removable offloading devices, we grade this recommendation as strong.
-We refer to recommendations 7a, 7b, and 7c for DFU that are infected or where ischemia is present.
+All meta-analyses favoured the use of nonremovable knee-high over removable offloading to heal neuropathic plantar fore-foot ulcers without infection or ischaemia present.
+These benefits outweigh the low incidence of harm, and with positive cost-effectiveness and mixed patient preference for the use of nonremovable over removable offloading devices, we grade this recommendation as strong.
+We refer to Recommendations 7a, 7b, and 7c for DFU that are infected or where ischaemia is present.

-PICO 2: In people with a plantar DFU, are total contact casts (TCC) compared to other non-removable knee-high offloading devices effective to heal the DFU?
+PICO 2: In people with a plantar DFU, are TCC compared with other nonremovable knee-high offloading devices effective to heal the DFU?